gdotgordon/site_word_freq/README.md

 Usage: `crawl <web site>`

-I tested this with "https://www.golang.org/" as the site name, and it completed in 30-45 seconds on a MacBook Pro.
+I found the well-known commercial websites to be to large to viably crawl completely in reasonable time for a demo.
+If you find the website of an individual proprietor with a small site, as I managed to, the traversal will only take a few seconds.

 Architecturally it uses the following elements:
 - A configurable fixed number of goroutines.
 This is important